Eylrid/walrus/README.md

 **How to apply a patch**:

-Download/copy the .patch file to your PyBitmessage folder and run 'git apply [patch]'
+Download/copy the .patch file to your PyBitmessage folder and run `git apply [patch]`

 usage
 -----